GSI-Fing-Udelar/tectonic/docs/ansible.md

 ```
 ### Collections

-Tectonic provides a set of collections located in the `ansible/ansible_collection` directory that can be used as part of playbooks.
-The provided collections are:
+Tectonic provides a set of Ansible collections for advanced functionality.
+The collections are:

+- `tectonic.core`: core functionalities
-- `tectonic.evidence_generation`: a collection useful for generating evidence and other network and filesystem artifacts.
+- `tectonic.evidence_generation`: useful for generating evidence and other network and filesystem artifacts

 For more details on these collections, see the documentation for each one within its directory.

+If your scenario's Ansible playbooks depend on Ansible collections or roles, create a requirements.yml file defining these dependencies.
+Tectonic will automate the installation via ansible-galaxy.
+The [requirements.yml](https://docs.ansible.com/projects/ansible/latest/galaxy/user_guide.html#installing-roles-and-collections-from-the-same-requirements-yml-file) file must follow the Ansible Galaxy standard.